Duet3D/wiki-content/User_manual/Tuning/Macros.md

 In RepRapFirmware 3.2 and later, **mesh.g** is run in response to a [G29](/User_manual/Reference/Gcodes/G29) command with no parameters.
 If file mesh.g is not found then it behaves like G29 S0 instead.

+## Errors and Events

+* **heater-fault.g** (RRF 3.4 and later) When a heater fault occurs, an [Event](/User_manual/RepRapFirmware/Events){target=_blank} is created.
+To handle the event, RRF runs macro file heater-fault.g without pausing the print first.
+The heater number is passed as param.D along with some other parameters.
+If file heater-fault.g is not found then the print is paused and the user is notified.
+Currently, RRF does not attempt to turn off power to the whole machine if the user does not respond to the heater fault.
+We plan to reinstate this or a similar function in release 3.5.0.
+* **filament-error.g** (RRF 3.4 and later) When a filament error occurs, an [Event](/User_manual/RepRapFirmware/Events){target=_blank} is created.
+To handle the event, RRF runs macro file filament-error.g without appending the extruder number to the file name and without pausing the print first.
+The extruder number is passed as param.D along with some other parameters.
+If filament-error.g is not found then the print is paused (running pause.g) and the error is reported.

 ## Tool change

 There are normally three specified tool change macros (any of which can contain no commands if desired) that execute in this order: